Loading

 Cons

-Web access and image generation is available only to ChatGPT Plus and Enterprise users (not free)
+Image generation is available only to ChatGPT Plus and Enterprise users (not free)

+It's worth emphasizing that ChatGPT and Gemini share a notable con: both chatbots are prone to generating plausible-sounding but inaccurate responses.
 At the end of the day, the better AI tool depends on what you're using it for—and whether you can deal with those pesky hallucinations.

 Related reading:

 This article was originally published in March 2023 by Elena Alston.
-The most recent update was in March 2024.
+The most recent update was in June 2024.

 Get productivity tips delivered straight to your inbox